Rep-GLS: Report-Guided Generalized Label Smoothing for Robust Disease Detection: Methodology

-\textbf{LU-ViT Classification Architecture}\; As shown in the right panel in Sub-figure (a) of Figure~\ref{fig:method}, we employ the architecture of Learning from Uncertainty Vision Transformer (LU-ViT) for medical image classification.
-The architecture begins with a convolutional layer (Conv\,$3\times3\times N_0$ ) followed by patch embedding to convert input chest X-rays into sequence tokens.
-The core of LU-ViT consists of multiple Encoder Blocks (ECB) arranged in a hierarchical structure with skip connections, enabling effective feature extraction from medical images.
-Following the approach of Medical-ViT~\cite{medical_vit}, we incorporate specialized components including patch momentum changers and global average pooling, which are particularly suited for medical imaging tasks.
-The final classification head with batch normalization (BN) and fully connected (FC) layers produces the output probabilities, which are then trained using our GLS loss function with expert-derived smoothing rates.
+For the main classifier $f$, we adopt an architecture based on MedViT~\cite{medical_vit}, which we refer to as the Learning from Uncertainty Vision Transformer (LU-ViT).
+The architecture begins with a convolutional layer (Conv\,$3\times3\times N_0$) followed by patch embedding.
+The core of LU-ViT consists of multiple Encoder Blocks (ECB) in a hierarchical structure with skip connections.
+We incorporate specialized components from Medical-ViT, including patch momentum changers and global average pooling.
+The final classification head, with batch normalization (BN) and fully connected (FC) layers, produces the output probabilities $\mathbf{p}_i = f(x_i)$.

-\textbf{Expert Uncertainty to Smoothing Rate Conversion}\; As demonstrated in Table~\ref{tab:uncertainty_mapping}, for a specific patient $i$'s $j$-th report, each radiologist-provided uncertainty score $u_{ij} \in \{-3, -2, -1, 0, 1, 2, 3\}$ is systematically converted to a smoothing rate using Eq.~\eqref{eq:smoothing_rate}, where $k = 0.417$ and $r_0 = 1$ (the parameter tuning is shown in Sec.
-Results).
-This mapping enables our GLS framework to adapt supervision strength based on clinical confidence: maximum uncertainty ($u_{ij} = 0$) yields $r_{ij} = 1.0$, producing uniform distribution $[0.5, 0.5]$ that reflects diagnostic ambiguity, while high confidence ($|u_{ij}| = 3$) results in negative smoothing rates ($r_{ij} = -0.25$) that strengthen supervision for definitive diagnoses.